NilFoundation/zkLLVM/docs/manual/index.md

 1. Generic usage.
 2. Selective module usage.

 The suite is used as a header-only and is currently statically linked.
 Future versions will allow dynamic linking.

 #### Generic Usage
 Generic usage-intended cryptography suite comprises modules available at [GitHub =nil; Crypto3 Team Repositories](https://github.com/orgs/NilFoundation/teams/nil-crypto3/repositories).
 Some of them are not for standalone usage, some of them are.
-So there is a suite super-project repository available at [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git).
-Super-project includes all the modules available as submodules emplaced in `libs` directory.
-A developer can thus include the super-project as a submodule in their project and would not need to resolve dependencies of each module.
+So there is a suite mono repository available at [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git). mono repository includes all the modules available as submodules emplaced in `libs` directory.
+A developer can thus include this as a submodule in their project and would not need to resolve dependencies of each module.
 See [crypto3-scaffold](https://github.com/NilFoundation/crypto3-scaffold) as an example of usage.

 Generic-purposed suite uses CMake as build system with